Asapros/metealologia-backend/README.md

 # MeteALOlogia-API
 API service of the "MeteALOlogia" project.
 The project's goal is to create a weather station along with a website to view live measurements.
 This repository aims at creating an HTTP REST API server managing the collected data.

+## Installation
+Use `poetry install` and `poetry run start` in order to run the project on `localhost:8080`.
+Endpoint docs are available on `/docs`

 ## Configuration file
-The config file will contain all of the static data of the weather stations:
+The config file will contain all the static data of the weather stations:
 - types of sensors
 - station instances
 - public keys